The southern Via FrancigenaSalento - PugliaDifficulty path:

 Supplements per person

-The tour is suitable for anyone with a minimum of training.
-The length of a walking day ranges from a minimum of 12 to a maximum of 19km, with almost undemanding unevenness and travel times between 3 and 5 hours.
+The itinerary on the southern Via Francigena is suitable for anyone used to walking long distances.
+The length of a walking day ranges from a minimum of 15 to a maximum of 26 km, with almost undemanding unevenness and travel times between 3 and 6 hours.

 We will take care of your luggage while you are walking.